Long Anticipated Course Available August 1, 2024: 14 Alliant CEs Approved!

 Kay Ingamells

 What lies at the very heart of the artistry of Narrative Practice?
 What is a good question and what does such a question do?
 What is a good story and how does it does it ‘counter’ a problematic story?
-David has engaged with these questions for over the last 15 years in traditional live workshop formats and more recently in The Apprenticeship in the Artistry of Narrative Practice Program with David Epston, Kay Ingamells, and Tom Carlson.
+David Epston, co-founder of Narrative Therapy, has engaged with these questions for over the last 15 years in traditional live workshop formats and more recently in The Apprenticeship in the Artistry of Narrative Practice Program with David Epston, Kay Ingamells, and Tom Carlson.

-This course demonstrates innovative teaching methods to teach the craft and art of narrative inquiry training with immersion learning through transcripts and internalized other questioning.
-We focus on three interviews:1) David’s well-known interview and follow-up seven years later with Sebastian; 2) David’s interview with counselor Viola who has met 8 times with 16 year old Joel, and then 5 minutes in, he begins to interview her as Joel 3) David’s interview with social worker Karen as Jane and then as Jane’s son Tim.
-Each time, we review a recorded interview, alongside a transcript, paying close attention to questions and reflections.
-As well, relevant papers and essays will be distributed prior to or after each session.
+This course demonstrates David’s innovative teaching methods to teach the craft and art of narrative inquiry training using immersion learning through transcripts and internalized other questioning to focus on three interviews: 1) David’s well-known interview and follow-up seven years later with Sebastian; 2) David’s interview with counselor Viola who has met 8 times with 16 year old Joel, and then 5 minutes in, he begins to interview her as Joel; 3) David’s interview with social worker Karen as Jane and then as Jane’s son Tim.
+Each time, David and his close colleague Kay Ingamells review a recorded interview, alongside a transcript, paying close attention to questions and reflections.
+Relevant papers, essays, commentaries and opportunities for registrants to contribute are integrated throughout the course.

-Each interview and its transcript gives an insider view of David’s inventive interviewing practices.
-David and Kay demonstrate such practices as getting to know a person’s uniqueness, counterstorying, playful approaches and imaginative knowhow, haunting from the future, and letter-writing.
-For those interested in learning more intensive training situated within their own practice, this series serves as a gateway to The Apprenticeship.
+Each interview and transcript gives an insider view of David’s inventive interviewing practices.
+David and Kay demonstrate such practices as getting to know a person’s uniqueness, counterstorying, playful approaches and imaginative know-how, haunting from the future, and letter-writing.
+For those interested in more intensive training situated within their own practice, this series serves as a gateway to The Apprenticeship.

 Reflective and Interactive Learning